Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Saskatoon are positioned to serve the city's core industries, including agriculture, mining (potash and uranium), and biotechnology.
-This proximity allows for low-latency support for research, logistics, and resource management applications.
+Proximity To Key Business Districts Data centers in Saskatoon are positioned to serve the region's primary industries, including agriculture, natural resources, and research.
+This provides low-latency access for processing data close to its source.

 Natural Disaster Risk